Abel J. Brown: Birth to ordination

 Brown's primary education was received in a good country school.
-His academic studies, preparatory to entering college, were prosecuted principally in the Male Academy, at Lincolnton, N.C., and his collegiate course was taken in Emory and Henry College, Virginia, from which he was graduated with a Bachelor of Arts degree, and which afterward conferred up on him the Master of Arts degree, not merely "in course," but because of his higher attainments in literature.
+His academic studies, preparatory to entering college, were prosecuted principally in the Male Academy at Lincolnton, North Carolina, and his collegiate course was taken in Emory and Henry College in Virginia, from which he was graduated with a Bachelor of Arts degree.
+The college later conferred up on him the Master of Arts degree, not merely "in course", but because of his higher attainments in literature.

 After graduation Brown engaged for a time in teaching.
-He first took charge of Jefferson Male Academy, in Blountville, Tenn., which he held for five or six years, when he accepted a professorship in Greenville College in Tennessee.
-At the end of two years he resigned his position in this institution and took charge of the academic department of Jefferson Male Academy, which, in the meantime, had been rebuilt and enlarger, and had had the sphere of its operations and usefulness greatly enlarged, and otherwise improved.
-He held this position till the outbreak of our late Civil War, since which he has devoted but little time to the business of teaching.
-During the time of which we have spoken he was offered a professorship in one college and the presidency of another, both of which he declined.
+He first took charge of Jefferson Male Academy in Blountville, Tennessee, which he held for five or six years until he accepted a professorship in Greenville College in Tennessee.
+At the end of two years he resigned his position in this institution and took charge of the academic department of Jefferson Male Academy, which, in the meantime, had been rebuilt and enlarged, and had had the sphere of its operations and usefulness greatly enlarged and otherwise improved.
+He held this position until the outbreak of the American Civil War.
+During this time he was offered a professorship in one college and the presidency of another, both of which he declined.
 He is regarded as an accomplished scholar and one of the best educators in the country.
-Quite a number of young men, who in after life made their mark in the learned professions, and in other departments of activity and usefulness, were educated by him.

 He first married Julian Teeter, daughter of Jacob and Sophie (Speece) Teeters.
 However, she only lived one year into the marriage.
 After her death, he married her sister Emily Teeter in 1842.
-Their son, Charles Augustus Brown, was a brilliant lawyer, and his grandson, Joseph K. Brown, was a prominent attorney in Bristol, Tenn.
+Their son, Charles Augustus Brown, was a lawyer, and his grandson, Joseph K. Brown, was a prominent attorney in Bristol, Tennessee.